veeambestpractise/best-practices-guide/applications/mysql.md

 4. Configure post-thaw script in the backup job.

 *Tip*
-* * Adjust the timeout according to database size, in the sample script we have set 300 seconds for timeout.* *
+> Adjust the timeout according to database size, in the sample script we have set 300 seconds for timeout

 ## Cold Backup Database Shutdown: